input-output-hk/peras-design/docs/reports/tech-report-1.md

 These highlight some key design issues:

-- `FetchVotes` and `FetchBlocks` trigger multiple responses, as `FetchChain` may also do.
+- `FetchVotes` and `FetchBlocks` trigger multiple responses, as `FetchChain` may also do,
-- Three types of information are being queried (headers, votes, blocks) in only a semi-predictable sequence.
+- Three types of information are being queried (headers, votes, blocks) in only a semi-predictable sequence,
-- The DoS attack surface somewhat depends upon when the node yields agency to its peers.
+- The DoS attack surface somewhat depends upon when the node yields agency to its peers,
 - Pull-based protocols involve more communication than push-based ones.

-The current implementation uses a simple request/replies protocol that avoids complexity, but is not explicitly defined as a state machine.
+The current implementation uses a simple request/reply protocol that avoids complexity, but is not explicitly defined as a state machine.
 This is actually quite similar to the fifth design, but with no `Next` request.
 It abandons the notion of when the client or server has agency.
 If the client sends a new request before the stream of responses to the previous request is complete, then responses will be multiplexed.

 ### Experiments

 The simulation experiments below use slightly different versions of the ever-evolving Haskell package `peras-iosim`, which relies on the types generated by `agda2hs`, but with the now slightly outdated February version of the Peras protocol.
-Visualization was performed with the GraphViz tool, and statistical and data analysis was done with R.
+Visualization was performed with the [GraphViz](https://graphviz.org) tool, and statistical and data analysis was done with R.

 #### Block production